Problem of evil: Free will defense

 The problem of evil is sometimes explained as a consequence of free will.
 Free will is a source of both good and of evil, since with free will comes the potential for abuse.
 People with free will make their own decisions to do wrong, states Gregory Boyd, and it is they who make that choice, not God.
 Further, the free will argument asserts that it would be logically inconsistent for God to prevent evil by coercion because then human will would no longer be free.

-The key assumption underlying the free-will defense is that a world containing creatures who are significantly free is innately more valuable than one containing no free creatures.
+The key assumption underlying the free-will defense is that a world containing creatures who are significantly free is innately more valuable than one containing none.
 The sort of virtues and values that freedom makes possible – such as trust, love, charity, sympathy, tolerance, loyalty, kindness, forgiveness and friendship – are virtues that cannot exist as they are currently known and experienced without the freedom to choose them or not choose them.
-Augustine proffered a theodicy of freewill in the fourth century, but the contemporary version is best represented by Alvin Plantinga.
+Augustine offered a theodicy of freewill in the fourth century, but the contemporary version is best represented by Alvin Plantinga.

 Plantinga offers a free will defense, instead of a theodicy, that began as a response to three assertions raised by J. L. Mackie.
 First, Mackie asserts "there is no possible world" in which the "essential" theistic beliefs Mackie describes can all be true.
 Either believers retain a set of inconsistent beliefs, or believers can give up "at least one of the 'essential propositions' of their faith".
 Second, there is Mackie's statement that an all powerful God, in creating the world, could have made "beings who would act freely, but always go right", and third is the question of what choices would have been logically available to such a God at creation.